dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 `Start` will return an error if the `Job` was provided a `JobConfig` with zero values for any of the fields, except `Arguments`.

-The configured `exec.Cmd` will isolate the process by setting clone and share flags for creating new mount, pid, and network namespaces.
+The configured `exec.Cmd` will isolate the process by setting clone and unshare flags for creating new mount, pid, and network namespaces.

 `Start` will also create a new cgroup for the job and set the CPU, memory, and IO limits.
 It will be up to the `jobExecutorPath` to append the PID to the cgroup's `cgroup.procs` file as described above.